thermoset vs thermoplastic

 If you are in trouble with plastic material selection, Zhongde is ready to offer help.
 Zhongde has professional engineers who will analyze your product design and help you select the suitable plastic materials for your project.
 Zhongde provides custom plastic injection molding with advanced injection molding machines and injection mold tools.
 We will offer high-quality injection molding services and custom plastic products at competitive prices.
 Welcome contact Zhongde if any requirements.

-FAQs about Thermosets and Thermoplastic
+FAQs of Thermosets VS Thermoplastic

 In general terms, thermoset plastics are often perceived as having high strength and dimensional stability compared to thermoplastics.
 Thermoset plastics, after undergoing the curing process, develop a strong network of crosslinks that contributes to their rigidity and dimensional stability.
 Thermoplastics can soften when heated and typically lack strong crosslinking.